virhe/ot-harjoitustyo/documentation/requirement specification.md

 ## The purpose of the software

-Using the software, users can create D&D characters through a form, delete them, save them to a file, and view them later by importing the aforementioned file.
+Users can have a fun, somewhat relaxing time enjoying yet another platforming game.

 ### Users

-The software will consist of only regular users who can use the software in the specified way.
+The software will consist of only regular users due to the nature of the project.

 ### User interface

-The software will consist of two views.
-The first view will be for character creation, and the second will be for viewing previously made characters, deleting them, and importing old ones from a file.
+The software will consist of one main view, with a visual indicator of the current stage and level, as well as current hearts.
+A simple tutorial may be shown when starting the game up.

 ## Functionality offered by the first iteration

+- Users can move the character with their keyboard
-- Users can create new characters from a limited amount of options
+- Users can explore a simple test level (or the first properly designed level)
-- Users can save characters to a file
+- Users can see some sort of indicator of their current health
-- Users can view characters created through the same session (or import them from a file)

 ## Further development ideas

-- Users can search characters based on name
-- Users can add characters as their favorite
-- Miscellaneous D&D utilities (ability to roll different dice etc.)
+- More stages and levels (with custom graphics if time allows it)
+- Secrets and easter eggs?
+- Some sort of enemy character(s)